hazelcast/hazelcast-reference-manual/src/FAQ.md

 Yes.
 All Hazelcast data structures are thread safe.

 <br></br>
-## How do nodes discover each other?
+## How do members discover each other?

-When a node is started in a cluster, it will dynamically and automatically be discovered.
+When a member is started in a cluster, it will dynamically and automatically be discovered.
 There are three types of discovery.

--	Multicast discovery: nodes in a cluster discover each other by multicast, by default.
+-	Multicast discovery: members in a cluster discover each other by multicast, by default.
--	Discovery by TCP/IP: the first node created in the cluster (leader) will form a list of IP addresses of other joining nodes and will send this list to these nodes so the nodes will know each other.
+-	Discovery by TCP/IP: the first member created in the cluster (leader) will form a list of IP addresses of other joining members and will send this list to these members so the members will know each other.
 -	If your application is placed on Amazon EC2, Hazelcast has an automatic discovery mechanism.
-You will give your Amazon credentials and the joining node will be discovered automatically.
+You will give your Amazon credentials and the joining member will be discovered automatically.

-Once nodes are discovered, all the communication between them will be via TCP/IP.
+Once members are discovered, all the communication between them will be via TCP/IP.
 <br></br>
 ***RELATED INFORMATION***